Expert medical and surgical care in Thailand

 The current standard for most PCI procedures.
 A metallic stent coated with anti-proliferative medication releases slowly into the artery wall, preventing the tissue regrowth that causes re-narrowing.
 Latest-generation DES feature ultra-thin struts for better vessel healing.

-• Restenosis rates below 5–10% at five years with current-generation devices
+• Restenosis rates of less than 5% with current-generation devices

 • Requires dual antiplatelet therapy (aspirin plus a second agent) for 6–12 months